vivek-bin/Space-Invaders/README.md

 ### How to Run

-Connect pins as mentioned above.
+1. Connect pins as mentioned above.
-Open minorproject.uvproj with Keil UVision IDE.
+2. Open minorproject.uvproj with Keil UVision IDE.
+3. Connect the microcontroller 'Launch Pad' to the computer via USB.
-Load the program into the microcontroller.
+4. Load the program into the microcontroller.

 ### Built With
-Built on the ARM Cortex based microcontroller .
+Built on the ARM Cortex M4 microcontroller, TM4C123GH6PM, with the Texas Instruments Tiva C series TM4C123G Launch Pad.

-Keil uVision4 used as the IDE
+Keil uVision4 used as the IDE.